 With so many choices and available technology, it may be overwhelming to find one with the best features and specifications for the needs of your home.
 Keep these things in mind while shopping:

 Cordless vacuums let you move from room to room without stopping to change electrical outlets.
 Models with higher volt (V) specifications are more powerful and tend to run longer before needing a recharge.
 Fast-charging options reduce downtime.

 Corded vacuums give you unlimited run time.
 While they don't have the full portability of cordless models, they tend to offer more cleaning power.
 Models with higher amperage (amps) ratings are more powerful.
 Extended cord length lets you clean more floor space without needing to move the plug.
 A retractable cord winds into the vacuum at the press of a button or foot pedal.

 Bagged vacuums tend to hold more dirt and dust.
 The bag material filters much of the dust from the vacuum exhaust and the vacuum may have additional filters to further clean the air.
-Since you dispose of the used bags, these models reduce your contact with dirt and dust — especially helpful if allergies are a concern.
+Since you dispose of the used bags, these models reduce your contact with dirt, dust and pet hair — especially helpful if allergies are a concern.

 Bagless vacuums collect debris in a bin or cup, relying on filters to clean dust from the exhaust.
 To empty the vacuum, you dump the debris out of the bin.
 You don't need to find or purchase bags for these models, but they usually have more filters to clean or replace.

 Bagless vacuums with cyclonic action force air into a cylindrical or cone-shaped chamber — the cyclone — to spin dirt and dust particles into the collection bin.
 The process helps maintain suction by reducing the debris that clog the filters (or the filter material of a vacuum bag) and decrease airflow.
 Multi-cyclonic models use additional, smaller cyclones to keep finer particles out of the filters.
 Some models improve the cyclones to separate even more debris from the air.